jackdewinter/application_properties/newdocs/src/getting-started.md

 realize that it is overkill for many applications.
 However, we would rather provide an example that is easy to understand and goes too far, rather than one that does not demonstrate the one type of configuration layer that you intended to use.
-Please take from this example that information that you need.
+Please take from this example the information that you need.

 For the sake of this example, assume that we have a `pyproject.toml` in the local directory with the content: